Cluster Modular Groups of Affine and Doubly Extended Cluster Algebras: Doubly Extended Cluster Algebras

 \begin{conjecture} The exchange complex of $\A$ is homotopy equivalent to $S^{n-1}$.
 The doubly extended associahedron associated with $\A$ is homotopy equivalent to $S^{n-1} \times S^2$ in all cases other than $\db{E}{8}$ where it instead is homomorphic to $S^7 \times S^1 \times S^1$. \end{conjecture}

-Figure \ref{fig:DoublyExtendedCountingClusters} contains the results of the counting arguments for the number of clusters in the other doubly extended cases.
-We include the $A$ and $BC$ cases, which can be done individually and are somewhat degenerate.
-Figure \ref{fig:DoublyExtendedCodimCounts} shows the total count of codimension $k$ subalgebras obtained by inductively counting corank $1$ subalgebras.
+\Cref{fig:DoublyExtendedCountingClusters} contains the results of the counting arguments for the number of clusters in the other doubly extended cases.
+We include the $A$ and $BC$ cases, which can be done individually and are somewhat degenerate. \Cref{fig:DoublyExtendedCodimCounts} shows the total count of codimension $k$ subalgebras obtained by inductively counting corank $1$ subalgebras.
+This allows use to compute the Euler characteristic of each space, which match the topologies given in \Cref{conj:DoubleAssociahedra}.

 \begin{landscape}

 \end{landscape}